 All these occupations can be learned in vocational schools in Germany.

 Highest Paid Degrees in Germany

-The future salary is important to factor when talking about career opportunities after graduation, these two things are interconnected.
-However, not all highest paid degrees are in high demand in Germany, such as dentistry for example.
+The future salary is an important factor when talking about career opportunities after graduation, these two things are interconnected.
+However, not all highest-paid degrees are in high demand in Germany, such as dentistry for example.

 1. Human medicine and dentistry

 Doctors and dentists are by far the best-paid people in Germany and in many western countries.
 Starting salary is 52,668 EUR, the average annual pay is 85,100 EUR.

 Followed by lawyers with starting salary is 46,524 EUR, the average annual pay is 85,000 EUR.